infobaleen/infobaleen.github.io/docs/External/Segmentations/Exports.md

 # Exports

 ## Voyado
-In Voyado, you have the opportunity to use your segments from Sift Lab for emails, marketing automation, SMS marketing, and social pushing towards Instagram, Facebook, and Google.
-You can easily export segments to Voyado from Sift Lab, where they are made available in two different ways depending on the use case.
+In Voyado, you have the option to leverage segments from Sift Lab for a variety of activities, including emails, marketing automation, SMS marketing, and social pushing to Instagram, Facebook, and Google.
+Segments can be easily exported from Sift Lab to Voyado, where they will be available in two different formats depending on the use case.

 These are

-* __Customer attributes__: Used for dynamic segmentations, those saved as `Scheduled: Automatic`, that are updated periodically, for example daily or weekly.
-Values are set on predefined attributes in Voyado with names like 'Sift Lab: Dynamic Segment 1', 'Sift Lab Dynamic Segment 2', etc., depending on the segmentation.
+* __Customer attributes__: Used for dynamic segmentations, i.e segments saved as `Scheduled: Automatic`, that are updated periodically, for example daily or weekly.
+Values are set on predefined attributes in Voyado with names like 'Sift Lab: Dynamic Segment 1', 'Sift Lab Dynamic Segment 2', and so on, depending on the segmentation.
 * __Labels__: Used for one-time segmentations, such as for one-off campaigns.

-To export segments to Voyado, filters are required on users to ensure they exist in Voyado, are not deleted, and have a contact type that supports labels or attributes.
+To successfully export segments to Voyado, you must apply filters on users to ensure they meet the following criteria: they exist in Voyado, they are not deleted, and they can receive communication in the desired channel.

-An exported segmentation usually becomes visible in Voyado within five to ten minutes depending on size.
+Exported segments usually becomes visible in Voyado within five to ten minutes depending on size.
 If this does not happen, please refer to the Troubleshooting section for more information.

 ### Filters
 To export segments to Voyado, a filter on users is required based on the targeted channel: